RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Project_Holiday_Challenge_16Dec23/README.md

 ## Prerequisites

+- Aws Account
+- willingness to laern

+### We would be creating our infrastructure in this order

-Create vpc
+1. Create vpc
-create empty target group
+1. create empty target group
-create autoscaling group, (create launch template 1st, then later add to traget group) create loadbalncer simulate asg taking action
+1. Create autoscaling group, (create launch template 1st, then later add to traget group)
+1. create loadbalncer
+1. simulate asg taking action

 # A. Create VPC